HAPPY TO SEE YOU HERE!

 - End of the season activities.
 Great connections with the families, as well as more ways to continue connecting with these families after the summer.
 Open doors for families to receive the gospel and choose to make Jesus the Lord of their lives.

 - Andrew and Me

 - Good health.
-For all 3 of us as we finish up this time on as a family, and have less sleep haha.
+For all 3 of us as we prepare for outreach as a family, and have less sleep haha.

 - Wisdom for Andrew and me on being husband & wife and parents and missionaries

 - Favor with doctors & understanding of the health system here in Spain as parents